Middle School and Upper School Math Teacher

 Degrees: M.A.
 Sociology Old Dominion University

 B.S.
-Old Dominion University
+Speech Pathology and Audiology and Human Services Counseling, Old Dominion University

 Dee has worked with children and young adults ages 5- 21 for more 18 years providing community-based services to ensure at risk families are able to acquire the necessary skills to keep the family unit intact.
 She has also worked with Hampton Roads Public schools to provide counseling and case management services to students who were at risk of losing their educational placement due to mental health and/or behavioral issues.
 Teacher Dee is a strong advocate of Social Emotional Education and believes strong social skills are essential to academic and life success.
 Her personal passions include attending spoken word performances and writing short stories and essays.
 Our student population is so fortunate to have her caring heart and knowledgeable insight.

 "Roberta is the best Administrative Assistant around.
 She doesn't just work for one administrator, she works for multiple and she does so beautifully!
 Roberta has worn many hats at Friends School since 2011 - subbing as a teacher's assistant, school purchasing and helping the front fffice.
 She also assisted in the Finance Office and with Development.
 And she is also a Friends School parent to her daughter Courtney who graduated in 2015.
 She moved to Virginia Beach from New York; and worked 25 years for Lillian Vernon as a Supervisor, Manager of Quality Call handling, and 2 years as an accounting associate for an Apartment Community.

 She has completed various classes for business leadership through Tidewater Community College and attended many workshops on leadership roles for women and telephone skills.
 In her spare time, she enjoys cooking, inventing spice blends and travelling when she can.
 Mostly, her role as a mom to a law student is the most rewarding!"